Leo0203/Leo_de_codingWorkroom/DS101_IntrToRLanguage/dataFrame.md

 babynames[1:3, ]
 babynames[1:3, c("names", "year")]
 ```
     - this view the second row of the data frame.
 Sometimes the rows or columns have names, and thus the name is used instead of the number of rows or columns.
-Notice this method will return another data frame
+Notice this method will return another data frame.
+One can also input a vector to extract several rows
 ```R

 babynames$prop
 ```
-    - this present the data in prop in a single vector
+    - this present the data in prop in a single vector rather than a data frame.

 5. practice:
     - what is the most popular name in 1999